amzn/amzn-drivers/kernel/linux/ena/README.rst

   disables it completely.
 The default value is 2.
 See LPC section in this README for a description of this system.

+:phc_enable
+  Controls the enablement of the PHC feature.
+The default value is 0 (Disabled).
+  Notice that PHC must be supported by the device.

 Disable Predictable Network Names:
 ==================================